 Software system elements can include hardware, software, and services.
 For software implementation, this process transforms specified designs, behavior, interfaces and implementation constraints into actions that create a software system element implemented as a software product or service, also known as a "software item".
 Software implementation results in a software element that satisfies specified requirements through verification and stakeholder requirements through validation.
-Software implementation includes various combinations of construction (coding of newly built software elements), acquisition of new software packages (e.g., from open source or a commercial or organizational source) or re-use of existing elements (with or without modification).
+Software implementation of new software packages (e.g., from open source or a commercial or organizational source) or re-use of existing elements (with or without modification).

-Software implementation commonly involves use of the Agreement processes to obtain non-developmental items (NDI), such as hardware and operating systems (the platform) or enabling systems and services.
+Software implementation commonly involves use of the Agreement processes to obtain nondevelopmental items (NDI), such as hardware and operating systems (the platform) or enabling systems and services.
 Software implementation is usually performed concurrently with software integration.
 Implementation is typically performed along with all of the Technical Management processes and many of the Technical processes, especially:

-- a) The Verification process, which provides objective evidence that the software implementation fulfills its specified requirements and identifies anomalies (errors, defects, faults) in implementation-related information items, (e.g., system/software requirements, architecture, design, or other descriptions), processes, software elements, items, units; - b) The Validation process, which confirms that the implementation fulfils requirements for a specific intended use of a software work product.
+a) The Verification process, which provides objective evidence that the software implementation fulfills its specified requirements and identifies anomalies (errors, defects, faults) in implementation-related information items, (e.g., system/software requirements, architecture, design, or other descriptions), processes, software elements, items, units;

+b) The Validation process, which confirms that the implementation fulfils requirements for a specific intended use of a software work product.
-As a result of the successful implementation of the Implementation process:

-- a) Implementation constraints that influence the requirements, architecture, or design are identified.

-- b) A system element is realized.

-- c) A system element is packaged or stored.

-- d) Any enabling systems or services needed for implementation are available.

-- e) Traceability is established.
+As a result of the successful implementation of the Implementation process: a) Implementation constraints that influence the requirements, architecture, or design are identified. b) A system element is realized. c) A system element is packaged or stored. d) Any enabling systems or services needed for implementation are available. e) Traceability is established.